-(Forensic Assertive Community Treatment)

-We work collaboratively with Sonoma County Superior Court, Sonoma County Behavioral Health, Sonoma County Probation, and the Sonoma County Public Defender's Office to identify and address the complex needs of mentally ill individuals through intensive, community-based treatment and probation services.
+(Forensic Assertive Community Treatment) We work collaboratively with the Sonoma County Superior Court, Sonoma County Behavioral Health, the Sonoma County Probation Department, and the Sonoma County Public Defender's Office to identify and address the complex needs of mentally ill individuals through intensive, communitybased treatment and probation services.

-The Family Justice Center (FJC) is a collaborative of multiple partner agencies who work together to assist survivors of family violence.
+The Family Justice Center is a collaborative of multiple partner agencies who work together to assist survivors of family violence.
 The FJC is a "one stop" location where survivors can access a variety of services all under one roof.
 All services are free, and there is no obligation to make a police report or testify in court.

-The District Attorney's office provides limited financial and administrative support to the FJC, with assistance from our Board of Supervisors.
-The Family Justice Center is an independent entity, run under the leadership of Executive Director Marsha Lucien.
-The Family Justice Center Foundation Board was established to provide additional financial and volunteer support.
-The FJC's core mission is to help survivors move forward safely and with dignity.
+The District Attorney's offices provides limited financial and administrative support to the FJC.
+The Family Justice Center is an independent entity run under the leadership of Executive Director Marsha Lucien.
+The mission of the FJC is to help survivors move forward safely and with dignity.
 Victims need only tell their story one time, in one safe space.